/ cybertruck install

 Does Cybertruck require special audio settings?

 No, but the external speaker on Cybertruck is louder than other Tesla models.
-If your chime sounds harsh at the default volume, lower the Boombox volume in Toybox → Boombox → Volume — the Cybertruck PWS hardware projects audio further than the Model 3/Y equivalent.
+If your chime sounds harsh at the default volume, lower the Boombox volume in Toybox → Boombox → Volume.
+The Cybertruck PWS hardware projects audio further than the Model 3/Y equivalent.